 The network itself requires a minimal structure.
 The messages are sent on the basis of best effort, and the nodes can leave and rejoin the network as they see fit, accepting the work test chain of what happened during their absence.

 3. Real transaction

 The first transaction between Bitcoin pairs occurred on January 9, 2009, between Nakamoto and software developer Hal Finney.
-But the first interaction with the real world, that is, using cryptocurrency to buy things, was in May 2010, when programmer Laszlo Hanyec paid 10,000 bitcoins for two pizzas.
-At that time Bitcoin was valued at just USD $ 0.003, that is, the pizzas were worth USD $30.
+But the first interaction with the real world, using cryptocurrency to buy things, was in May 2010, when programmer Laszlo Hanyec paid 10,000 bitcoins for two pizzas.
+At that time, Bitcoin was valued at just USD $ 0.003; the pizzas were worth USD $30.
 Today those same pizzas would be worth almost USD $40 million, but in December of 2017, they would have been worth USD $200 million.

 5. Limited emission

 Unlike traditional money, Bitcoin has been programmed so that there are only 21,000,000 units of digital currency.
 Of these, more than 17.4 million have already been mined.

 The programming language used to create Bitcoin was C++.
 This language was designed in 1979 by Bjarne Stroustrup with the intention of extending the programming language C to mechanisms that allow the manipulation of objects.